babbadeckl/HackTheBox-Writeups/Beep/README.md

 The ridiculous thing here is that they apparently use the same password `jEhdIekWmdjE` for every single user and sub-application like the mysql DB.

-Now let's try to login into the admin panel in `/admin`, which we could not access.
+Now let's try to login into the admin panel in `/admin`, which we could not access previously.
 This time it works (username= admin)!

 ![](pics/admin_panel.png)